 The University also strictly prohibits any form of retaliation or reprisal against anyone reporting allegations of harassment or discrimination, or cooperating in an investigation of such a report.
 Such retaliation shall be considered a serious violation of the University’s nondiscrimination policy and shall be punishable by discipline up to and including termination, regardless of whether the charge of discrimination is substantiated.
 However, if an employee, student, or faculty member is found to have intentionally lied about a claim of discrimination, or brought a claim in bad faith, knowing that the allegation of discrimination is false, then that employee, student, or faculty member may be subject to discipline or expulsion.

 Examples of prohibited retaliation include: threatening reprisals against the person who complained or cooperated in an investigation; unfairly changing a person’s evaluations, assignments, grades, or working conditions; or otherwise continuing any harassment or discrimination against such person.

 The University of the Arts gives equal consideration to all applicants for admission and financial aid, and conducts all educational programs, activities, and employment practices without regard to race, color, gender, gender indentity/expression, religion, national origin, sexual orientation, ethnic background, or disability.
-Faculty staff should direct inquiries regarding this policy and its application to the Director of Personnel Services at firstname.lastname@example.org or (215) 717-6365.
+Faculty staff should direct inquiries regarding this policy and its application to the AVP of Human Resources at firstname.lastname@example.org or (215) 717-6366.
 Students and applicants should direct inquiries to the Vice President for Enrollment, Retention, & Student Affairs, Dr. Alan Leffers, at email@example.com or (215) 717-6617.